-degree.9 Of the 15 medical schools in the state, six were established in recent years, with their first year of enrollment ranging from 2016 to 2020.
+degree.9 Of the 15 medical schools in the state, six were established in recent years, with the first year of enrollment ranging from 2016 to 2020.
 The number of students entering medical schools in Texas increased from 1,454 in 2006 to an estimated 2,223 in 2020.
 In addition, the number of medical school graduates in Texas increased from 1,314 in 2007 to 1,977 in 2021.
 Among the 10 most populous states in 2020, Texas and California were tied for second place in the highest number of medical schools (behind New York).

-Overall, the number of residency and fellowship slots that were filled in Texas increased from 6,779 in 2011 to 8,685 in 2019.10 During these years, the number of first-year residents increased from 1,494 to 1,950.
-Therefore, the percentage of residency and fellowship slots that were filled by first-year residents increased slightly from 2011 to 2019, from 22.0 percent to 22.5 percent.
+Overall, the number of residency and fellowship positions that were filled in Texas increased from 6,779 in 2011 to 8,685 in 2019.10 During these years, the number of first-year residents increased from 1,494 to 1,950.
+Despite this increase, the percentage of residency and fellowship positions that were filled by first-year residents increased slightly from 2011 to 2019, 22.0 percent and 22.5 percent, respectively.

-In 2011, the Texas legislature codified the goal of achieving and maintaining a 1.1 to 1 ratio of first-year residency slots to medical school graduates in Texas.11 Texas achieved the goal of a 1.1 to 1 ratio of first-year residency slots to medical school graduates in 2017 and 2019.
+The state's goal is to achieve and maintain a 1.1 to 1 ratio of first-year residency positions to medical school graduates in Texas.11 Doing so would allow medical school graduates not only in Texas but also outside of Texas an opportunity to complete residency training in the state.
+Texas achieved the goal of a 1.1 to 1 ratio of first-year residency positions to medical school graduates in 2017 and 2019.